Instant Delivery

 Is Bereavement Leave Paid?

-Depending on the company’s policies and the relevant laws in the employee’s jurisdiction, bereavement leave may be paid or unpaid.
+Bereavement leave may be paid or unpaid, depending on the company’s policies and the relevant laws in the employee’s jurisdiction.

 • While some employers include paid bereavement leave as a benefit, others only offer unpaid leave or mandate that workers use their accrued vacation and sick time.